OCA/account-financial-tools/account_usability/README.rst

 * Suggest to rename to something like `account_usability` in 15.0, given that there are now non-menu usability improvements in this module.
+* The previous change has already been applied.

 Bug Tracker
 ===========